Gatehouse History, Family Crest & Coats of Arms

 Early History of the Gatehouse family

-Another 195 words (14 lines of text) covering the years 1086, 1200, 1208, 1221, 1299, 1617 and 1675 are included under the topic Early Gatehouse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gatehouse research.
+Another 303 words (22 lines of text) covering the years 1086, 1559, 1200, 1208, 1221, 1299, 1470, 1472, 1480, 1493, 1734, 1645, 1671, 1651, 1617, 1675, 1617, 1632, 1640, 1643, 1646, 1615 and 1634 are included under the topic Early Gatehouse History in all our PDF Extended History products and printed products wherever possible.

 Gatehouse Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Goddard, Goddart, Godard, Godart, Godarte, Godert, Godderd and many more.

 Early Notables of the Gatehouse family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Gatehouse Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Gatehouse Notables in all our PDF Extended History products and printed products wherever possible.